vdespa/automation-with-postman-course/course-notes.md

 ### Lesson 1 - Unit overview

-- we have a Postman collection which we can run request by reqy from the beginning to the end.
+- we have a Postman collection which we can run request by request from the beginning to the end.
 - in this unit we will focus on writing tests for the API

 ### Lesson 2 - Test structure in Postman